bricewalker/NCAA-2018-Mens-March-Madness/README.md

 - Percentage of team defensive rebounds
 - Percentage of team total rebounds

-Finally, predictions using these features are weighted and stacked with predictions made through team trueskill ratings and a binary classification neural network trained in Keras/Tensorflow.
+Finally, predictions using these features are weighted and stacked with predictions made through team trueskill ratings.

 <a id='classification'></a>
 ## Classification Analysis